iai-group/dat640-2025-MusicCRS/simulation/README.md

   * `--check-uploads`: Checks the upload status of the simulations.
 This allows you to quickly verify that all simulations have been successfully uploaded.

 You can run and upload simulations as many times as you like, but **only the last upload will be considered in the evaluation**.

+For non-deterministic scenarios (i.e., those involving user personas) the simulations are repeated multiple times and the evaluation will consider the best performing among those.